jquan114/my_portfolio/README.md

 # My portfolio site

-# Here you will find information about me my skillset and my experience as a software engineer.
+# Here you will find information about me, my skillset and my experience as a software engineer.